Soft Skills – the Future for Successful Accountants By Mark Holton on Oct 9, 2023

 As you progress in your career, one, three or even five to 10 years down the track, you will comprehend how valuable these soft skills are for your success.
 The investment in training and developing these skills is equally as important as your technical skills if not more important.
 Don’t look at this training as a cost.
 Look at it as an investment in the future of your career and life.

-Mark is an expert in helping accounting firms optimise practice management.
-If you would like to set up a complimentary 45-minute practice management assessment, please contact us.
+Mark is an expert in helping accounting firms optimise their strategic planning.
+If you would like to set up a complimentary 45-minute strategy assessment, please contact us.